What Are Momos, and Are They Healthy? - Cuisine Seeker

 Meat-based momos are rich in high-quality proteins.
 Protein is vital for good growth and development, especially for children.
 Vegetable- and meat-based momos also contain vitamins, minerals, and fiber.

-These nutrients help in many metabolic processes in the body, especially energy metabolism (source: The Journal of International Medical Research), and fiber aids in good digestion.
+These essential nutrients help in many metabolic processes in the body, especially energy metabolism (source: The Journal of International Medical Research), and fiber aids in good digestion.

 We hope this article answered all your questions about preparing and enjoying momos!